microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.FusedGemm"></a><a name="com.microsoft.fusedgemm">**com.microsoft.FusedGemm**</a>

-  The FusedGemm operator schema is the same as Gemm besides it includes attributes activation and leaky_relu_alpha.

 #### Version

 This version of the operator has been available since version 1 of the 'com.microsoft' operator set.